Manito, Illinois: History

 The area was first settled in 1850 and 110 plots of land were created by 1858.
 The following year the Illinois River Railroad, an early predecessor of the Chicago, Peoria and St. Louis Railroad, was completed and spurred in an increase in local trade.
 The settlement was originally named Black Hawk Grove but was later changed to Manito.
 The name originates from the Algonquian word 'Manitou' or 'manitō' and refers to the fundamental life force believed by certain Native peoples.
+The first village post office was established under the name Egypt on February 12, 1858, before being changed to its current name on November 4, 1861.
 Manito was incorporated as a village in 1877.

 The Manito Historical Society was formed in 1978 after rumors that the Old Manito Jail was to be demolished.
 The year in which the jail was completed seems to have been lost.
 However, it was likely completed prior to 1900.
 It was moved to its current location in the 1990s for preservation.
 The society's headquarters is located nextdoor to the jail in the Old Red Schoolhouse (built 1858) at 204 W State St.